-The witness stand is equipped with an adjustable annotation video monitor, an audio speaker and one microphone.
+The witness stand is equipped with an adjustable annotation video monitor and a microphone.
 The witness has the ability to annotate or 'mark' the screen as part of the evidence presentation.
 See Section VI for further information regarding the use of annotation monitors.

-D. Jury Box (see photo in appendix)
+C. Jury Box (see photo in appendix)

 The jury box is equipped with 1 evidence display monitor for every 2 jurors.

 The monitors are adjustable so that evidence can be viewed by all jurors from any vantage point.
 There are also fixed audio speakers installed in the jury box.